On triangleleft^*-maximality: Abstract

 \section{Abstract}

-This paper investigates a connection between the ordering $\initial^\ast$ among theories in model theory and the (N)SOP${}_n$ hierarchy of Shelah.
-It introduces two properties which are natural extensions of this hierarchy, called SOP${}_2$ and SOP${}_1$, and gives a connection between SOP${}_1$ and the maximality in the $\initial^\ast$-ordering.
-Together with the known results about the connection between the (N)SOP${}_n$ hierarchy and the existence of universal models in the absence of $GCH$, the paper provides a step toward the classification of unstable theories without the strict order property. \footnote{ This publication is numbered 692 in the list of publications of Saharon Shelah.
-The authors thank the United-States Israel Binational Science Foundation for their support through grant numbered and the NSF USA for their grant numbered NSF-DMS97-04477 and Mirna D\v zamonja thanks EPSRC for their support through grant number GR/M71121, as well as the Royal Society for their support through grant number SV/ISR/NVB.
-We would also like to acknowledge the support of the Erd\"os Research Center in Budapest, during the workshop on set-theoretic topology, July 1999, and the support of Hebrew University of Jerusalem and the Academic Study Group during July 1999.
+This paper investigates a connection between the semantic notion provided by the ordering $\initial^\ast$ among theories in model theory and the syntactic (N)SOP${}_n$ hierarchy of Shelah.
+It introduces two properties which are natural extensions of this hierarchy, called SOP${}_2$ and SOP${}_1$.
+It is shown here that SOP${}_3$ implies SOP${}_2$ implies SOP${}_1$.
+In \cite{Sh 500} it was shown that SOP${}_3$ implies $\initial^\ast$-maximality and we prove here that $\initial^\ast$-maximality in a model of GCH implies a property called SOP${}''_2$.
+It has been subsequently shown by Shelah and Usvyatsov that SOP${}''_2$ and SOP${}_2$ are equivalent, so obtaining an implication between $\initial^\ast$-maximality and SOP${}_2$.
+It is not known if SOP${}_2$ and SOP${}_3$ are equivalent.

+Together with the known results about the connection between the (N)SOP${}_n$ hierarchy and the existence of universal models in the absence of GCH, the paper provides a step toward the classification of unstable theories without the strict order property. \footnote{ This publication is numbered 692 in the list of publications of Saharon Shelah.
+The authors thank the United States-Israel Binational Science Foundation for a grant supporting this research and the NSF USA for their grant numbered NSF-DMS97-04477.
+Mirna D\v zamonja thanks EPSRC for their support through grant number GR/M71121, as well as the Royal Society for their support through grant number SV/ISR/NVB.
+We would also like to acknowledge the support of the Erd\"os Research Center in Budapest, during the Workshop on Set-theoretic Topology, July 1999, and support of the Hebrew University of Jerusalem and the Academic Study Group during July 1999.
+Finally, warm thanks are due to Alex Usvyatsov for his comments and improvements to the manuscript.

 Keywords: classification theory, unstable theories, SOP hierarchy, oak property.

 AMS 2000 Classification: 03C45, 03C55.}